What is affordable housing?

 We are preparing a leaflet that will provide more information about all types of Affordable Housing, especially mid-market renting and Low Cost Home Ownership.
-In the meantime please contact your local area housing office or ring one of the housing developers/providers, whose contact details are given on the current opportunities flyer (see below).
+In the meantime please contact your local area housing office or ring one of the housing developers/providers, whose contact details are given in the current opportunities information webpage link.

-Visit our webpage for: current and forthcoming Affordable Housing oppourtunities
+Visit our webpage for: current and forthcoming Affordable Housing opportunities